cscorley/dissertation/chapters/3_method/1_approach.md

 is a subset of the changeset vocabulary [@Corley-etal_2014].

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
-The key intuition to our approach is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+The key intuition to my approach is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
 This is also what determining the topic proportions of a user-created query has relied on in traditional TM-based FLTs or DITs.
 Likewise, so are other unseen documents.
-In our approach, the seen documents are changesets and the unseen documents are the source code entities of the snapshot.
+In my approach, the seen documents are changesets and the unseen documents are the source code entities of the snapshot.

-We train a topic model on the changeset corpus and use the model to index the snapshot corpus.
-Note that we never construct an index of the changeset documents used to train the model.
-We only use the changesets to continuously update the topic model and only use the snapshot for indexing.
+I train a topic model on the changeset corpus and use the model to index the snapshot corpus.
+Note that I never construct an index of the changeset documents used to train the model.
+I only use the changesets to continuously update the topic model and only use the snapshot for indexing.

-To leverage the online functionality of the topic models, we can also intermix the model training, indexing, and retrieval steps.
-First, we initialize a model in online mode.
-We update the model with new changesets whenever a developer makes a new commit.
-That is, with changesets, we incrementally update a model and can query it at any moment.
+To leverage the online functionality of the topic models, I can also intermix the model training, indexing, and retrieval steps.
+First, I initialize a model in online mode.
+I update the model with new changesets whenever a developer makes a new commit.
+That is, with changesets, I incrementally update a model and can query it at any moment.
 This allows for a *historical simulation* of how a changeset-based approach would perform in a more realistic scenario than batch training allows.